Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Uniqueness

 This statement was proved in \cite[Theorem 3.21]{CTT} in the case of a cocompact group action on $\Sigma$, and the proof relies on a maximum principle.
 We will adapt this maximum principle here to the non-compact case using a weak version of Omori's maximum principle.
 Such an adaptation was made in the case of $\mathbf{H}^{2,2}$ for polygonal surfaces in \cite{TamburelliWolf} and suggested to us by the first author of that work.

 We work by contradiction.
 Suppose there exists two maximal surfaces $\Sigma_1$ and $\Sigma_2$ sharing a common boundary, denoted by $\Lambda$.
 By Proposition~\ref{p:MaximalSurfaceContainedInConvexHull}, both surfaces are contained in the convex hull $\CH(\Lambda)$ of $\Lambda$.
-Choose a lift of $\mathcal{CH}(\Lambda)$ in $\hHn$ such that the scalar product of any pair of points in this lift is negative by Proposition \ref{p:PropertiesConvexHull}, item \ref{it:PropCH2}.
+Lift of $\mathcal{CH}(\Lambda)$ to $\hHn$ and recall that the scalar product of any pair of points in this lift is negative by Proposition \ref{p:PropertiesConvexHull}, item \ref{it:PropCH2}.
 This defines a lift of $\Sigma_1$ and $\Sigma_2$ in $\hHn$ that we denote the same way.

 Consider the function

 We remark that since $B$ is negative everywhere, $B$ is bounded from above.